 If you have an interest in data governance, there are many points to consider.
 Data governance is important for any organization or business of all shapes and sizes because it can help with decision-making, organizational efficiency, compliance and risk management.
 To be compliant with data governance requires a clear understanding of the basics as well as a plan of action that has been thoughtfully developed after careful consideration by your team members.

 The steps for becoming compliant include identifying the right tools and optimal processes for your company based on what will work best given your needs while also making sure that employees undergo necessary training before implementing these new policies within their organizations.
-In order to make sure you're doing everything possible to maintain compliance with this essential practice, take some time today to review the details in our blog post, and then get started on putting your plan into effect.
+In order to make sure you’re doing everything possible to maintain compliance with this essential practice, take some time today to review the details in our blog post, and then get started on putting your plan into effect to master data governance.

 In other words, data governance is a critical piece of the puzzle for any business that wants to protect its interests and ensure smooth sailing into the future.
 By taking a proactive approach to data governance, you’re setting your company up for success with minimal risk.
 And although it may seem overwhelming to take on such a large, complex task as data governance, the potential benefits are absolutely worth it.

-Want to learn more about data governance and AI?
+Want to learn more about data governance and artificial intelligence?
 Talk to one of our DATA BOSSES!
 Our team is here to help and would be happy to partner with you to create a roadmap that provides you with predictive analytics and a design engine.